This Web Page is Memory

 instead a box of interleaved lavatory paper (always hard and shiny in those

 days).
-I was fascinated by the
+I was fascinated by the apparently

-Anxious to get to the bottom of this (sorry!), I kept on pulling sheets
+bottom of this (sorry!), I kept on pulling sheets until the lavatory floor was

-until the lavatory floor was invisible beneath paper and the box was
+invisible beneath paper and the box was empty.

-empty.
-Once more, I was surprised to
+Once more, I was surprised to find that my mother did not share my

-find that my mother did not share my interest in research into paper
+interest in research into paper production.

 It is to my parents’ credit that the nocturnal trips to